apache/eventmesh-site/versioned_docs/version-v1.0.0/instruction/03-runtime.md

 4g+ available disk to deploy eventmesh-store;
 ```

-Gradle is the build automation tool used by Apache EventMesh (Incubating).
+Gradle is the build automation tool used by Apache EventMesh.
 Please refer to the [offical guide](https://docs.gradle.org/current/userguide/installation.html) to install the latest release of Gradle.

 ### 1.2 Download Source Code